Vanligt förekommande frågor om utbildningen

 Additionally it is important to point out that all of our accredited teacher training programs incorporate digital media.
 Pandemic or no pandemic.
 Our participants receive a complete recording (mp3s) of everything taught in our programs, they get videos and digital text books to support their learning and for times where we are not meeting in person we schedule online learning units with our groups.

-It is possible to sign up for courses that have already started.
+It is possible to sign up for programs that have already started.
 During the first year of the training, anyone interested can join the course.
 However, you will need to make up the days you have missed.
 (Please also see below for more information.)

 How often do you start new training programs?